10 Early Signs of Termites in Southern Homes

 - Moderate damage: Treatment and repair costs can escalate to $3,000-$5,000

-- Severe damage: Extensive repairs may exceed $10,000, especially if structural elements are compromised
+- Severe damage: Extensive structural repairs may exceed $10,000, not including the cost of temporary relocation if necessary

 Customer Testimonials

 "Romex Pest Control saved our home from a severe termite infestation.
-Their team was prompt, professional, and thorough." - Jane D., Texas
+Their team was professional, knowledgeable, and thorough.
+We couldn't be happier with the results." - Sarah J., Texas